ministryofjustice/moj-frontend/docs/components/outage-banner/_overview.md

 </div>

 ## Overview
-This component should be used prior to a planned outage of a whole platform or an individual service.
+This component should be used before the planned outage of a whole platform or an individual service.

 ### How the component is currently used